Should you have any questions whatsoever regarding our T&C’s please do not hesitate to contact us.

 7.3 We may ask for funds on account to cover for initial fees and disbursements and settlement of third parties’ fees.
 Any request for any such monies shall not be an estimate or a cap on any fee and unless payment was made for a specified purpose, may be used to meet fees when invoiced to the Client.

-7.4 An Invoice, or receipted invoice, will be rendered at the conclusion of a matter.
+7.4 An Invoice, or receipted invoice, will be rendered and payable at the terms stated.
 We reserve the right to render interim invoices during the course of the Services provided.
 Any particular billing requirements of the Client should be given to us prior to the Services commencing.

 7.5 Bills are payable in accordance with our Payment Terms which shall be outlined to you in accordance with Clause 7.1 and we reserve the right to charge interest at 8% above the underlying base rate and other charges in relation to late payment and/or debt recovery.